andreasscalas/CityFramework/README.md

-# CityFramework
+# OSMExtruder
-Tool for creating, managing and exploiting semantised 3D models of cities.
+Tool for generating 2.5D geometry from OSM shapefile